-- Read all information carefully.

-- Highly qualified candidates who apply early may receive offers of admission by mid-Dec.

-- Early Action is not binding.
+- Apply early (usually November).
+Check website of college. - Highly qualified candidates who apply early may receive offers of admission early (in the admission cycle) by mid-Dec. - Early Action is not binding. - Apply to other colleges under regular admission plans.